As usual, the characters and station belong to Paramount. I'm just enjoying

 "Sure," Julian answered.

+most about him.
 Loved.
 The word shuddered through me.
-I pressed my hand to my forehead, trying to think clearly.
+I pressed my hand to my

 "Dax?"
 O'Brien approached me.